New play area at Pleasley school thanks to donation from the Radford Foundation

 “Our ‘Round to a Pound’ initiative is ongoing and we look forward to support more local charities and causes heading forward.”

-Suzanne Tryner, headteacher at Farmilo Primary School, said: “The pupils are thrilled about the new play area.
+Suzanne Tryner, Farmilo headteacher, said: “The pupils are thrilled about the new play area.

 “Budgets are so tight at the moment and we probably wouldn’t have been able to replace it.
 It’s really important to us that the children get the equipment they need to play on.